AbdelrhmanReda17/Social-Media-Website/README.md

 - **Like and Unlike Posts:** The platform incorporates a 'Like' feature, allowing users to appreciate posts.
 Users can also 'Unlike' posts to remove previous interactions.

+- **Add Comments and view other users Comments:** The platform incorporates a 'Comment' feature, enabling users to express their appreciation for posts.

 - **Timestamp for Posts:** Each post displays the time it was originally posted, giving users context and relevance for each piece of content.

 - **Responsive Design:** Website is built with a responsive design, allowing users to access the platform on various devices.